-With Carl suffering from technology denial, he was not communicating with me in any meaningful way.
+With my next crew joining me in Valletta I was keen to make contact but with Carl suffering from technology denial, he was not communicating with me in any meaningful way.
 I had given him the instructions for locating Hejira and recommended that he and his son, Tom, take a taxi from the Airport.
 Last year, Carl had insisted on taking a bus from the Airport to Barcelona and I had to try and find him as he ambled through the city.
 Tom despaired as his father insisted, once again, on using public transport which resulted in a two hour trip involving two busses, a long hot walk and a cost of 8 Euros.
 The taxi would have been air conditioned and cost 16 Euro to the door in 20 minutes… Hmmmm.

 A trip into the centre of Valletta revealed a vibrant, pretty, fortified centre which was thronging with people, mostly tourists but which maintained some charm.